jeremynoesen/AISpongeLite/README.md

 1. In a terminal, navigate to the `AISpongeLite` directory the bot was installed to.
 2. Run the command `sudo bash install.sh`.

-The bot will be ready to use once its status changes to "Ready.".
+The bot will be ready to use once its status changes to "Ready!".

 ## Demonstration